 Marstons Smooth South Stand

-You're not exactly spoilt for choice when it comes to pubs near the ground, which means you might prefer to remain in the city centre before heading up to the ground.
-And that's if police advice doesn't end up with away fans being "discouraged" from drinking in Cambridge.
+You’re not exactly spoilt for choice when it comes to pubs near the ground, which means you might wish to stay in the city centre before heading up to the ground.
+That’s if police advice doesn’t end up with away fans being “discouraged” from doing so too.

 There is a supporters’ club at the ground, but we find it unlikely that Boro’ fans will be let in.
 We could be wrong, of course…

-For what will be one of the shorter journeys for an away game, head north on the A1(M) to Junction 9.
-Here you will need to take the A6141 to Baldock, where you need to connect with the eastbound A505 towards Cambridge and Royston.
+For what is one of our shorter trips, head north on the A1(M) to Junction 9.
+Here, take the A6141 to Baldock and join the eastbound A505 towards Cambridge and Royston.

 Once you reach Royston, take the northbound A1198 for nearly four-and-a-half miles.
-You should be reaching a roundabout right about now; if so, take the third exit for the A603.
-If not, Google is your friend.
-Stay on the A603 to go across the M11 and enter the 'burbs of Cambridge.
+You should reach a roundabout right about now.
+If so, take the third exit for the A603.
+If not, we say Google is your friend.
+Stay on the A603 to go across the M11 and enter the ‘burbs of Cambridge.

 Services to: STEVENAGE

-It's a bit of a walk from the station to the football ground, and it's likely to take you more than 30 minutes to make the journey.
-When leaving the station, you'll want to turn right out of the main entrance... assuming paths are there.
+It’s a bit of a walk from the station to the football ground – and it’s likely to take you more than 30 minutes to do it.
+When leaving the station, turn right out of the main entrance.

-You should arrive on the bend of Devonshire Road, where you'll need to turn right.
-Remain on Devonshire Road; passing the Devonshire Arms (left) and then turn right onto Mill Road to cross back over the railway.
+You should arrive on the bend of Devonshire Road, where you need to turn right.
+Stay on Devonshire Road; passing the Devonshire Arms (left) and then turning right for Mill Road to cross back over the railway.
 Continue past the Earl of Beaconsfield and The Sea Tree.

-Turn left onto Sedgwick Street; this will become Cromwell Road after around a third of a mile, but continue regardless.
-And at the roundabout, bear left and remain on Cromwell Road for a further 0.4 miles.
+Turn left onto Sedgwick Street; this becomes Cromwell Road after about a third of a mile, but continue regardless.
+And, at the roundabout, bear left and remain on Cromwell Road for a further 0.4 miles.

-Once you arrive at the junction with Coldhams Lane, cross over and head into the recreation ground, turning left to follow the path of the small waterway on your left.
-If you're on the right track, you'll soon see the larger Coldham's Brook join you from the right.
+Once you get to the junction with Coldhams Lane, cross over into the recreation ground; turning left to follow the path of the small waterway on your left.
+If you’re on the right track, you’ll soon see the larger Coldham’s Brook join you from the right.